ctzurcanu/virtues/docs/faith.md

 - belief in the existence of rational demonstrations (proofs)
 - belief in the truth of axioms that are most implication-productive.
 - belief in the existence of intelligent consensus.
 Intelligent consensus is eternal and is the substance of any perfection (is equivalent to God, in substance).
+- the inter-dependence between Faith and Reason
+        - Reason uses Faith as foundation
+        - Faith uses Reason to gain importance
+        - Faith can exist without Reason.
+Reason cannot exist without Faith (in the axioms)

 ## Dendencies